 Remember to remove the chuck key before you start using the machine.
-This step is often overlooked but can be very dangerous as this key can fly out once you start drilling.
+This step is often overlooked but can be very dangerous as the key can fly out once drilling starts.

-It is wise to mark out an area around your pillar drill that no one, apart from the operator, enters when the machine is in use to avoid distractions and accidents.
+It is a good idea to demarcate an area around your pillar drill that no one, apart from the operator, can enter when the machine is in use, in order to avoid distractions and accidents.

 How do I use a pillar drill?

-You then need to adjust the speed.
-Some machines have dials or switches to adjust the speed.
-On some machines, you will need to manually adjust the drive belt.
+You then need to adjust the speed and most machines have dials or switches to do this.
 For soft and medium density woods you will want to choose one of the lower speed settings.
+On some machines you will also need to manually adjust the drive belt.

-Once the machine is running, slowly turning the handle to lower the drill.
-Remember to work slowly and let the drill do the work.
-Once you have reached your depth leave the drill on and slowly raise the handle to remove the bit from the piece.
-Then turn the machine off.
+Once the machine is running slowly turn the handle to lower the drill, working slowly and letting the drill do the work.
+Once you reach the required drill depth slowly raise the handle to remove the bit from the work piece.
+Only then turn the machine off.